Mon-Sat: 10am–4:30pm, Sunday: 11am-4pm

 Czesc Hull, to my! / Hi Hull, it’s us! – over 100 years of the local Polish community

-Saturday 29th March – Sunday 29th June 2025
+On now until Sunday 29th June 2025

 Hull has been a place for people to come and pass through for as long as it has been a port.
 But what makes it special is that so many people from other cultures and countries find home here.